- Directed By: Dean Semler

 Firestorm was then picked up by FOX and developed as a vehicle for NFL player Howie Long, who was being molded by FOX into the next action superstar.
-FOX signed Long to a 3 picture deal that began with his supporting turn in Broken Arrow (1996) and after the dismal box office performance of Firestorm, there was no third picture.
-FOX financed the pic for $19 million.
+FOX signed Long to a 3 picture deal that began with his supporting turn in Broken Arrow (1996) and after the dismal box office performance of this movie, there was no third picture.
+The budget for Firestorm was $19 million and FOX fully financed.

 Oscar winning cinematographer Dean Semler (Dances with Wolves) was hired to direct this schlocky actioner as his first feature.
 After finishing his first directing assignment, he went off to helm the wretched Steven Seagal vehicle The Patriot, which was dumped straight to video in 1999 and ended his directing career — he successfully returned to cinematography.